 Contact Judy & Maurice

 Jeremy started woodworking in his free-time.
 When he retired from the US Air Force in 2014, he decided to make a full time career out of his passion.
 He now makes cedar ornaments, Montana shaped picture frames and much more.
-You can find Jeremy's products online through his web site or facebook page and in Montana Marie in Kalispell or Cabin in the Falls in Columbia Falls.
+You can purchase Jeremy's products online through his web site or facebook page and by phone or text.

 Rosanna began crafting by making Christmas gifts for her 5 sisters.
 She soon discovered how addicting this hobby can be.
 She now makes a verity of items including: jewelry, hair accessories, book marks, sun catchers and ear muffs.
 You can find Rosanna's products online through Facebook and Etsy and in person at local farmers markets and craft shows.

 Wednesday February, 2019

 309 Main Street

 Kalispell, MT 59901